williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 The Okta Authentication API controls access to the Okta API by creating and controlling Okta session tokens.
 Okta session tokens are one-time bearer tokens issued when the authentication transaction completes successfully.
 Session tokens may be redeemed for a session in Okta's Session API or converted to a session cookie.

 Session tokens are for use within Okta, while ID tokens, access tokens, and refresh tokens are for use when accessing third party resources, such as your application.

+You can find out more in the [Authentication API Reference](/docs/api/resources/authn.html).

 ## Choosing an OAuth 2.0 Flow